PointendClick/PointendClick/README.md

 -
 - I’m interested in People
 -
-- I’m looking to collaborate on a 16^16 hexhex base system
+- Research on a 16^16 hexhex base system for AI connectivity
 -
 - 📫   fedntamosh at protonmail dot com (no_spaces)